 - The first-ever Nobel prize winner was George Wald.
 Who studied viruses by spooning them on plants or animals as well as mapping their genomes by placing them in culture dishes with various cultures.

 - Today, biotechnologies play a major role in all aspects of our lives including medicine, agriculture, food production and even cosmetics among others.
-Hence, PhD admission in this field is ever-growing.
+Hence, PhD Admission 2023 in India in this field is ever-growing.

 How to get a PhD in Biotechnology Courses?